jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 ===
 - Cluster analysis joins areas that are close together in “attribute space".
 - We might want to add a spatial constraint to this process.
-- Cluster analysis with a spatial constraint is sometimes called regionalization.
+- Cluster analysis with a spatial constraint is sometimes called **regionalization**.

 Regionalization Example
 ===